Jim Gordon Biography, ‘Drums & Demons,’ Coming From Author Joel Selvin

 Share This:

-Jim Gordon, the legendary drummer who performed with some of music’s biggest names but ultimately died in prison in 2023 for brutally murdering his mother decades ago, will be the subject of a significant biography.
-Drums & Demons: The Tragic Journey of Jim Gordon, is being written by best-selling author Joel Selvin.
-The book will be published on Feb.
+Jim Gordon, the legendary drummer who performed with some of music’s biggest names but ultimately died in prison in 2023 for brutally murdering his mother decades ago, is the subject of a significant biography.
+Drums & Demons: The Tragic Journey of Jim Gordon, is from best-selling author Joel Selvin, with the cooperation of the late musician’s family and first-hand accounts, medical records and court documents.
+The book was published on Feb.
 27, 2024, via Diversion Books.
+It’s available to order in the U.S. here and in the U.K. here.

-Gordon is considered by some to be the greatest drummer of all-time, beginning with his days with the legendary Los Angeles studio musicians Wrecking Crew to his recording and touring work as a member of such landmark rock bands as Derek and the Dominos, Joe Cocker’s Mad Dogs and Englishmen, and Delaney and Bonnie and Friends.
+Gordon is considered to be one of the greatest drummers of all-time, beginning with his days with the legendary Los Angeles studio musicians Wrecking Crew to his recording and touring work as a member of such landmark rock bands as Derek and the Dominos, Joe Cocker’s Mad Dogs and Englishmen, and Delaney and Bonnie and Friends.
 “Despite his musical genius,” notes the publisher’s blurb, “his uncontrollable madness… ultimately led to the most shocking crime in rock history.”

 This riveting narrative follows Gordon as the very chemicals in his brain that gifted him also destroyed him.
 His head crowded with a hellish gang of voices screaming at him, demanding obedience, Gordon descended from the absolute heights of the rock world―playing with the most famous musicians of his generation―to working with a Santa Monica dive-bar band for $30 a night.